wesgood/RBSManager/README.md

 * control a turtle using left, right, up, down buttons to demonstrate publishing a message
 * reset the turtlesim using a service call demonstration
 * accept dynamic host values
+* configure the background using a custom modal colour picker and set parameter service calls
+* teleport a turtle with an alert view and service calls using a message object
+* click multiple directions simultaneously (easier on a device) to properly steer the turtle around

 ## Requirements